 Lancaster is a tiny town located in the state of Virginia.
 With a population of 105 people and just one neighborhood, Lancaster is the 416th largest community in Virginia.

-When you are in Lancaster, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Lancaster’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Lancaster is generally considered to be a blue-collar town.
+0.00% of the Lancaster workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lancaster is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Lancaster who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Lancaster’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.